Please contact us directly with any questions or for more information on available classes and course dates.

 Online Course Offerings

-- The program, approved by the New York State Department of Education, is specifically designed to encompass our traditional course content while reducing the amount of required on-site hours, thus decreasing lodging and support costs.
+- The program, approved by the New York State Department of Education, is specifically designed to encompass our traditional course content.

-- Students who enroll in the online learning hybrid are required to complete all coursework as outlined by the National Statler Center program and instructors.
+- Students who enroll in online learning are required to complete all coursework as outlined by the National Statler Center program and instructors.

 Please click below to receive additional information about our online courses, as well as the technical requirements and frequently asked questions (FAQs) about distance learning.